The Fast and the Furious: Tokyo Drift: Retrospective reviews

 In critics' rankings of the series, Tokyo Drift had in the past often appeared on the bottom of the list.
-However, over time it has been seen more favorably, and was ranked second best in a list of all the Fast movies by IndieWire, The Washington Post, TheWrap, Screen Rant, and Collider.
+However, over time it has been seen more favorably, and was ranked second best in ranked lists of all the Fast movies by IndieWire, The Washington Post, TheWrap, Screen Rant, and Collider.
 Esquire magazine and BuzzFeed News ranked it the best of the series.

 It has become a favorite with car enthusiasts, seen as the film in the series most specifically dealing with car culture and focusing on cars themselves.
 Critics and fans have come to appreciate Tokyo Drift for introducing Sung Kang and Justin Lin to the franchise, and enjoyed the simple story, stylish direction, and that the film never takes itself too seriously.
 As the film series became more elaborate and incorporated less realistic storylines including heists and spying, the relative simplicity of Tokyo Drift has become more appreciated by critics.
 Tokyo Drift has been described as "the movie that kept the series alive" since "Vin Diesel abandoned his other projects, and came backwith Lin at the helm".
 In a 2020 interview, Christopher Nolan said that although the first film was his favorite, he had a "soft spot" for Tokyo Drift.